mhbeals/mhwood.github.io/histories/hndm.md

 neither the images nor the OCR.
 Newspaper titles can be printed or downloaded one at a time as PDFs.
-However, in both cases the print version is either extremely large, showing only one part of the image, or extremely small image, with the newspaper page occupying just a fraction of the PDF page.
+However, in both cases the print version is either extremely large, showing only one part of the image, or extremely small, with the newspaper page occupying just a fraction of the PDF page.
 This renders the print option unviable.
 Users who would like printouts must go to the HNDM office located in the library.